eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

     dw->set_qos(dw_qos);

-In this case, as in the current version of Fast DDS the builtin statistics are enabled by default (see `DomainParticipantQos <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/domain/domainParticipant/domainParticipant.html#domainparticipantqos>`_), it is needed to retrieve the internal QoS by menas of `::get_qos()`, then perform the modifications and update the QoS by means of `::set_qos()`:
+In this case, as in the current version of Fast DDS the builtin statistics are enabled by default (see `DomainParticipantQos <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/domain/domainParticipant/domainParticipant.html#domainparticipantqos>`_), it is needed to retrieve the internal QoS by means of `::get_qos()`, then perform the modifications and update the QoS by means of `::set_qos()`:
 The value of the ownership strength is set from the value of the updated parameter.

 Update CMakeLists.txt and package.xml